davidmartinrius/speech-dataset-generator/README.md

 ## Usage

 The main script `speech_dataset_generator/main.py` accepts command-line arguments for specifying the input file, output directory, time range, and types of enhancers.
 You can process a single file or an entire folder of audio files.
+Also you can use a youtube video or a youtube playlist as input.

 ```bash